 - Via Internet.
-If you are a participant in the PotlatchDeltic Hourly 401(k) Plan or the PotlatchDeltic Salaried 401(k) Plan, go to [www.proxyvote.com](http://www.proxyvote.com) and follow the instructions.
+If you own shares of PotlatchDeltic Corporation as a participant in the PotlatchDeltic Hourly 401(k) Plan or the PotlatchDeltic Salaried 401(k) Plan, go to www.proxyvote.com and follow the instructions.
 You will need to enter the Control Number printed on the voting instruction form you received. - By Telephone.
 Call toll free 1-800-690-6903 and follow the instructions.
 You will need to enter the Control Number printed on the voting instruction form you received. - In Writing.
-Complete, sign, and date the proxy card that was mailed to you, and return it in the envelope that was provided to you or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY, 11717.
+Complete, sign, and date the proxy card that was mailed to you, and return it in the envelope that was provided to you to: Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY, 11717.

-IMPORTANT NOTE TO 401(k) SAVINGS PLANS PARTICIPANTS: Broadridge, our proxy agent, must receive your voting instructions by 11:59 p.m., Eastern Daylight Time, on May 4, 2018 in order to tabulate the voting instructions of 401(k) Savings Plans participants who have voted and communicate those instructions to the 401(k) Savings Plans trustee, who will ultimately vote your shares.
+IMPORTANT NOTE TO 401(k) SAVINGS PLANS PARTICIPANTS: Broadridge, our proxy agent, must receive your voting instructions by 11:59 p.m., Eastern Daylight Time, on May 1, 2020 in order to tabulate the voting instructions of 401(k) Savings Plans participants who have voted and communicate those instructions to the 401(k) Savings Plans trustee, who will ultimately vote your shares.
 If you do not provide voting instructions, the trustee will vote your 401(k) Plan shares in the same proportion as the 401(k) Plan shares of other participants for which the trustee has received proper voting instructions.